MarkJohnstoneGitHub/VBA-DotNetLib/README.md

 Rewrote the DotNetLib type library and VBA DotNetLib wrappers to use the [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
 Where static members are in a Factory/Singleton classs and instances may be programmed against an interface.

+Currently the default interfaces IDateTime, IDateTimeOffset, ITimeSpan, ITimeZoneInfo for its corresponding COM object isn't displayed in the VBA Object browser or editor thou accessible.
+Can program either directly against the COM Object eg. '''Dim myDateTime as DotNetLib.DateTime''' or its interface '''Dim myDateTime as IDateTime.'''

+For the creation and access of static members use its corresponding Singleton/Factory class eg '''Set myDateTime = DateTime.CreateFromDate(2010, 8, 18)'''

 **Initial developement.**
  - API of the type library and VBA COM wrapper classes may be altered during initial development.
  - Implemented the following C# COM Interlop wrappers of the .Net Framework 4.8.1 [DotNetLib type library](https://github.com/MarkJohnstoneGitHub/VBA-DotNetLib/tree/main/COMDotNetLib), see [DotNetLib.tlb](https://github.com/MarkJohnstoneGitHub/VBA-DotNetLib/tree/main/COMDotNetLib/bin/Release)